renancarvalho/blog/_posts/2014-07-19-Is-that-really-hard-understand-closure.md

 ---

 What is closure and why should I use it?
-When I first started studing Javascript, I saw myself spending a lot of time trying to figured out what was  closure, how it worked and the most important thing. **Why should I use Closures?**.
+When I first started studing Javascript, I saw myself spending a lot of time trying to figured out what was  closure, how it worked and the most important thing, **Why should I use Closures?**.

 >The main idea here is try to show the way that I started to understand closure, and also make you spend less time than me.